YMC-22/smart-filter/readme.txt

 * Added the ability to customize posts (filter: ymc_post_custom_layout_ID) = 1.2.7 =
 Fixed all filters on the plugin.
 Changed numbering in filter names.
-For example, instead of ymc_after_custom_layout_ID should be set to: ymc_after_custom_layout_FilterID_LayoutID
+For example, instead of ymc_after_custom_layout_ID should be set to: ymc_after_custom_layout_FilterID_LayoutID where:
-where:
-- FilterID - filter ID
+- FilterID - filter ID (cpt)
 - LayoutID - filter numbering on the page
-More details can be found in the documentation.
+= 1.2.8 =
+Added the ability to interact with the filter through javascript.
+Implemented API methods of YMCTools object for filtering posts by criteria:
+- meta fields
+- date fields
+- taxonomy terms

 == Video ==
 https://www.youtube.com/watch?v=FIBNE0Ix6Vg